Horvat Midras: Hiding complexes

-Four underground hiding complexes were investigated at Horvat Midras, resembling hundreds of similar systems found beneath Jewish settlements in the Judean Foothills.
-System #6 links three ancient pits—two of which served as water cisterns—through a network of crawlspaces.
-System #20 stretches over 100 meters; It contains a columbarium, two storerooms, and two mikva'ot (Jewish ritual baths), all interconnected by tunnels and small hiding chambers.
+Fifty-six rock-cut underground chambers and hiding complexes were discovered at Horvat Midras, of which four were extensively investigated.
+These resemble the hundreds of similar systems found beneath Jewish settlements in the Judaean Lowlands.
+One of the systems, referred to as System #6, links three ancient pits—two of which served as water cisterns—through a network of crawlspaces.
+Another, System #20, stretches over 100 meters; it contains a columbarium (a chamber with niches intended to house pigeons), two storerooms, and two mikva'ot (Jewish ritual baths), all interconnected by tunnels and small hiding chambers.
 One of these mikva'ot was likely intended for residents of an overlying building, and it was sealed off when the hiding tunnels were later cut through its walls.
-Pottery fragments, including storage jars, cooking pots, a stone cup handle, a ridged oil lamp, and coins—among them a First Jewish Revolt coin (second-year prutah) and coins from the reign of Domitian—date the usage of these spaces to the 1st and 2nd centuries CE.
+Pottery fragments, including storage jars, cooking pots, a stone cup handle, a ridged oil lamp, and coins—among them a First Jewish Revolt coin (second-year prutah from 67/68 CE) and coins from the reign of Emperor Domitian (r.
+81–96 CE)—date the usage of these spaces to the 1st and early 2nd centuries CE.